 2000 • 2001 • 2002 • 2003 • 2004 • 2005 • 2006 • 2007 • 2008 • 2009

-In a nutshell: This article is an overview of your S2000's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+In brief: This Crutchfield Research Garage article gives you an overview of your S2000's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Honda.

 Overview of the Honda S2000

 What's more fun than a drop-top two-seater sports car?
 A bouncy house filled with loose piles of cash, maybe?
 Yeah, but a sports car looks a lot cooler than a bouncy house in the front yard, so we're going with the car.

 And the Honda S2000 was definitely made for fun.
 With a thoroughly stuck chassis, a high-revving engine, powerful brakes, and slick styling, this car is ready for the weekend whenever you are.
 Plus, it's a Honda, so it has all sorts of un-sports car characteristics, like atomic clock-level reliability and an interior in which actual, normal-sized humans can sit for hours without cramping into the fetal position.